Are you allergic to your makeup?

 But is throwing more money at the problem the answer?

-There are quite a few high-end cosmetics companies that still do business as drugstore brands.
+There are quite a few high-end cosmetics companies that still do business the same as drugstore brands.
 In a blind test where you simply compare ingredients, you’ll notice that the ingredients found in the luxury brands are identical to those in the drugstore brands.
 A lot of times, you simply pay for reputation, and not much else.
+That’s why we call these brands “conventional” because the practices are the same whether they sell for $7 or $57.

 All of our products are handmade in small batches.
 Our products simply cannot sit on the shelf for five years (and counting).
-However, most big box cosmetic companies create unmeltable products that can be sustained in a hot docking warehouse and your hot car.
+However, most conventional cosmetic companies create un-meltable products that can be sustained in a hot docking warehouse, overseas shipping containers and your hot car.

-For example, big box lipsticks contain phthalates, which are a type of plasticizer.
+For example, conventional lipsticks contain phthalates, which are a type of plasticizer.
 Plasticizers are used to keep lipstick soft and not brittle over the course of many years and under brutal conditions.
-No wonder these harsh chemicals lead to skin irritation!
+No wonder these harsh chemicals lead to skin irritation, chapped or dry lips!
 Here at Red Apple, we don’t use plasticizers or toxic preservatives.
 We believe in creating cosmetics that enhance your beauty while nourishing your skin at the same time.

 It’s a pity that a product, which is designed to enhance your natural beauty, can actually destroy your skin.
 From redness to rashes, allergies are no joke and can leave you feeling hopeless.
 The good news is that you don’t have to fear what’s lurking in all beauty products.
-All of our products are free of preservatives, gluten, lead, petroleum and other toxic chemicals.
-For allergy-free makeup, check out our store right now.
+All of our products are free of toxic preservatives, gluten, lead, petroleum and other toxic chemicals.
+For allergy-free makeup, check out our store.
+Or read more about our clean, non-toxic ingredient promises.